statgen/locuszoom/README.md

 data_sources.add("trait", ["AssociationLZ", { url: "file:///path/to/data.json" }]);
 ```

-Refer to the [Data Sources Documentation](https://github.com/statgen/locuszoom/wiki/Data-Sources) for more information
-on using predefined data sources or extending/creating custom data sources.
+Refer to the [Working with data guide](https://statgen.github.io/locuszoom/docs/guides/data_retrieval.html) for more information on using predefined data sources or extending/creating custom data sources.

 ### 3. Define a Layout

-**Layout** is a serializable object that describes the configuration of the LocusZoom plot, including what data will be
- pulled from the data sources and displayed in what way, along with visual characteristics like color and geometry.
+**Layout** is a serializable object that describes the configuration of the LocusZoom plot, including what data will be pulled from the data sources and displayed in what way, along with visual characteristics like color and geometry.

 A layout definition may look something like this: